Federal Direct Subsidized and Unsubsidized Loans

-- If the borrower is not eligible for the maximum subsidized loan, they are offered the difference as unsubsidized loans, not to exceed the Cost of Attendance less other financial aid.
+- If the borrower is not eligible for the maximum subsidized loan, they are offered the difference as unsubsidized loans, not to exceed the Cost of Attendance minus other financial aid.

 - Federal regulations require that seniors who graduate in less than a full academic year cannot access the full senior maximum in Federal Direct Loans ($7,500 for dependent students, $12,500 for independent students).
-UW Madison was exempt from this rule for many years.
-Beginning with the summer, 2012 term, UW Madison will be required to begin prorating loans for seniors who graduate after attending only one term of the 2012-2013 year.
-For example, the 2012-2013 school year is made up of three terms; summer 2012, fall 2012 and spring 2013.
-If a senior graduates after attending only ONE of those terms their Direct Loans must be prorated down to reflect the actual number of credits taken.
-If the student is not attending fulltime the loan is reduced further.
+UW Madison is required to prorate loans for seniors who graduate after attending only one term of an academic year.
+For example, the 2014-2015 school year is made up of three terms; summer 2014, fall 2014 and spring 2015.
+If a senior graduates after attending only ONE of those terms their Direct Loans must be prorated down to reflect the actual number of credits taken during their final term.
 The formula used for the dependent senior loan amount is (# credits/24 x $7,500).
 For independent seniors the amount is determined by (# credits/24 x $12,500).

 |Grade Level||Lifetime Aggregate Limits|

 *Graduate aggregate limits include undergraduate loans borrowed.

 If a borrower enrolls in electronic debit to repay their loans, they are eligible for a monthly interest rate reduction of .25% on their federal loans.
 While using this option, you still have the ability to pay additional amounts in order to pay off your loan faster.